hsynercn/nixie-clock/README.md

 ## Driver

-After constructing a sufficient power supply I designed a very redundant tube driver.
-I wanted to create some modular high voltage drivers for future projects.
+After constructing a sufficient power supply I designed a very redundant tube driver group.
+High voltage power supply can't run multiple tubes simultaneously, so multiplexing the current is a necessity.
+There are several methods, I wanted to create some modular high voltage drivers for future projects back then and designed a modular one.
+Duplicated the driver for each tube.
+I could have selected a more compact design with much less components, but I didn’t want to permanently connect all 6 tubes to one single board.
+Again this is a personal design choice.

-For every digit 4 bits are needed, I used a pair of CD74HC238E 3-to-8 line decoders for every tube and used high voltage transistors to enable the nixie tube's specific pin/number.
+In my case for every digit 4 bits are needed, I used a pair of CD74HC238E 3-to-8 line decoders for every tube and used high voltage transistors to enable the nixie tube's specific pin/number.

 ![image](https://user-images.githubusercontent.com/28985966/126802136-b6207000-11dc-4c02-a50a-a848098fd19b.png)